-A Plan Administrator, also known as a Third-Party Administrator (TPA), is an organization that provides claims administration.
-Your Health Plan benefits are administered by Anthem Blue Cross and Blue Shield (BCBS) for Medical, Behavioral Health and Employee Assistance Program (EAP), and Outpatient Prescription Drugs.
+A Plan Administrator, also known as a Third Party Administrator (TPA), is an organization that provides claims administration.
+Your Health Plan benefits are administered by Anthem Blue Cross and Blue Shield (BCBS) for Medical, Behavioral Health and Employee Assistance Program (EAP), Outpatient Prescription Drugs and optional vision and hearing benefits.
 Delta Dental of Virginia administers your routine Dental benefits, including optional expanded Dental benefits.
 The Plan Administrator may send communications such as brochures or other materials that describe benefits under Your Health Plan.
 In the event of a conflict between this type of information and Your Health Plan, your benefits will be determined on the basis of the language in this handbook.